sjev/espro/README.md

 ## The Problem

-In ESPHome and Home Assistant, device identity is tied to hardware identifiers (for example MAC address or mDNS name).
+In ESPHome and Home Assistant, device identity is tied to hardware identifiers (for example, a MAC address or an mDNS name).
 When hardware fails and is replaced, Home Assistant discovers a *new* device and creates new entities.
 Automations, dashboards, and entity references usually need to be fixed by hand.

 There is no native workflow to replace hardware while keeping the same logical role.

 This affects both common ESPHome usage patterns:

 **Per-device configuration ("pets")**
 Each device has its own YAML file.
 Replacing hardware creates a new device with new entities.
-At scale this leads to YAML duplication and manual repair work.
+At scale, this leads to YAML duplication and manual repair work.

 **Shared configuration ("cattle")**
 A single YAML is reused with `name_add_mac_suffix: true`.
 This reduces duplication, but the final device name is only known after boot, and there is no built-in way to bind a specific device to a predefined role such as *kitchen light*.